 Natural Anti-Anxiety Treatments

 Natural anxiety treatments do not entail the use of conventional drugs.
 These include herbal remedies, aromatherapy, and incorporating certain practices that induce relaxation.
-People suffering from anxiety may choose to augment conventional treatments with natural therapies to find relief.
+People suffering from this disease may choose to augment conventional treatments with natural therapies to find relief.

 Meditation can make stress and anxiety easier to handle by calming racing thoughts.
 There are several types of meditation, such as mindfulness and yoga-based meditation.